Outcome

 Binary payout

-When pointing LSP contract to Binary FPL the recipients of KPI options (long tokens) would be able to claim:
+When pointing LSP contract to the recipients of KPI options (long tokens) would be able to claim:

 • nothing when target metric threshold (set in strikePrice parameter to FPL) is not met;